 If you already get a means tested benefit and then claim carer’s allowance your means tested benefit may be reduced.
 However overall, people are usually better off.

 If the person you care for gets something called the severe disability premium, (or severe disability addition with pension credit) paid with their means tested benefits, this would usually stop if someone claims carer’s allowance or universal credit with the carers element for them.
 If you only have the ‘underlying entitlement’ to carer’s allowance but are not actually getting paid it because of the overlapping benefit rules the person may still be able to get this extra money and you may be able to get a carer premium or addition with your means tested benefit.

 Helen cares for her son who lives alone.
 She claimed carer’s allowance but could not be paid it as her state pension is worth more than carer’s allowance.
 However, as she is not actually getting paid carer’s allowance, her son could carry on getting his severe disability premium with his employment and support allowance.
 It also meant that Helen could get a carer’s addition paid with her pension credit.

-If you are not sure if the person you care for gets this or are unsure how this rule may affect you and them, it is important to check.
-Get advice before making a claim for carer’s allowance.
+If you are not sure if the person you care for gets this or are unsure how this rule may affect you and them, it is important to check and get advice before making a claim for carer’s allowance.
 There is more information about this rule on Carers UK.

 You can take a break for up to 4 weeks in every 26 weeks and still get paid carer’s allowance.
 This can be taken as a series of short breaks or taken as one longer break.
 To meet this rule new carers will need to have been providing at least 35 hours of care for at least 22 weeks out of the past 26 weeks.
 The person you care for will need to have been getting a qualifying benefit for that period too.

 If you, the carer, go into hospital carer’s allowance can continue to be paid for 12 weeks.
 However, if you have had a recent break from caring before going into hospital, seek advice as it may stop sooner.